 Credit Ratings, Collateral and Loan Characteristics: Implications for Yield

-In this paper we study how collateral and loan characteristics can affect bond yields of debt.
-Using a large data set of all fixed rate straight debt public issues made in the period January 1, 1993 to March 31, 1995, we document that the yield on collateralized debt is higher than on general debt after controlling for credit rating.
-An explanation for this puzzling result is proposed that recognizes the effect of agency problems between managers and claimholders, and imperfections in the rating process.
-We then derive and test implications of the story.
-Consistent with this explanation, and in results new to empirical literature, the yield differential after controlling for credit rating, between secured and unsecured debt is found to be larger for low credit rating, nonmortgage assets, longer maturity and with proxies for lower levels of monitoring.
+This paper studies how collateral affects bond yields.
+Using a large dataset of public bonds, we document that collateralized debt has higher yield than general debt, after controlling for credit rating.
+Our model of agency problems between managers and claimholders explains this puzzling result by recognizing imperfections in the rating process.
+We test the model's implications.
+Consistent with our model and in results new to the literature, we find the yield differential between secured and unsecured debt, after controlling for credit rating, is larger for low credit rating, nonmortgage assets, longer maturity and with proxies for lower levels of monitoring.

 Suggested Citation: Suggested Citation